duck8880/EE160/Lab11/Lab11.md

             scanf("%d", temp);
         }
         ```
+        The program will be paused at the scanf() and continues after you enter an arbitary value.

       - If your function doesn't work for large *x*, adjust *x* to the range of [0, 2π] using its periodicity.
 Then your program will work for any angle.